 One of the easiest methods to save tax is to put money into a pension scheme.
 This will either reduce the corporation tax paid on the profits or you’ll receive tax relief on your personal contributions depending on the selected pension scheme.

 Should you need to setup a pension or review your current arrangements, we recommend you discuss this with an Independent Financial Advisor.
-We will happily pass on details of those IFAs recommended by our clients and will provide you with any information they require to ensure you get the best advice possible from them.
+We can provide you with any information they require to ensure you get the best advice possible from them.

 5. Opt for contracts where you can operate outside of IR35 legislation